stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 The officials may call an Official Time Out at any time a jam is not running, and may stop a jam to call an Official Time Out if needed.
 (This typically happens due to skater injury or another safety concern).

 Several conditions must be met for a team’s Time Out or Official Review request to be valid.

 - The person must use the correct signal.
 - The person signalling is the Captain or Designated Alternate. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))
-- The person signalling has the required C or A visible on their person.
-(TODO citation)
+  - The person signalling should have a C or A visible on their person to show they're filling this role.
+It's often, but not always, written on a shoulder above any arm numbers or on the back of a hand.
 - The person signalling is not currently penalized. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))
 - The team has an Official Review or Time Out remaining. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))